-Relevant field test forms with adapted and standard items for science, grades 3-5, were provided to the PI.
-These items were used in the evaluation activity.
-Performance data of students participating in the 2006 statewide field test administration in elementary science were compiled and delivered.
-Besides demographic data, and ELL and SwD status, the state also sent the state's science and ELA scale scores from the 2006 statewide assessment for those students whose field test performance data were part of this study, as well as their placement in one of the four state's performance standards levels, below basic, basic, proficient and advanced.
+elementary science were compiled and delivered.
+Besides demographic data, and ELL and SwD status, the state also sent the state's science and ELA scale scores from the 2006 statewide assessment for those students whose field test performance data were part of this study, as well as their placement in one of the four state's performance standards levels-below basic, basic, proficient and advanced.

-For science, approximately a third (30%) of Control group students were either proficient or advanced, whereas 4% of ELL, 5% of students with LD, and 7% of DHH students met those criteria.
-For English Language Arts, 47% of Control group students were either proficient or advanced, whereas 11% of ELL, 9% of LD, and 8% of DHH met those criteria.
-There are two interpretations that are relevant here: the first is that one might expect higher performance from students in the Control group on the statewide tests than students from the three comparison groups.
-This is not surprising, but gives a sense of scope to the achievement gap between students without disabilities and their peers.
+For science, approximately one third (30%) of control group students were either proficient or advanced, whereas 4% of ELL, 5% of students with LD, and 7% of DHH students met those criteria.
+For ELA, 47% of control group students were either proficient or advanced, whereas 11% of ELL, 9% of LD, and 8% of DHH met those criteria.
+There are two interpretations that are relevant here: First, one might expect higher performance from students in the control group on the statewide tests than students from the three comparison groups.
+This is not surprising, but it gives a sense of scope to the achievement gap between students without disabilities and their peers.
 The second meaningful reading of these scores is that there are not wide differences between the ELL, LD, and DHH groups.
 Although there are very different etiologies for difficulties in reading English, the proficiency scores indicate that they may have similar degree of difficulties with tests in written English.

-Item Development, Scaling, and DIF Analyses
+Item Development, Scaling, and Differential Item Functioning Analyses

-Although the current study was conducted as a secondary data analysis, it is helpful to understand the original item and test development, scaling, and DIF evaluation processes.
-Assessment content specialists, EL specialists in the state assessment unit, and researchers from the University of Maryland, participated in this development using items the state had recently received from a contractor that appeared to have features they believed would pose barriers for ELLs.
+Although the current study was conducted as a secondary data analysis, it is helpful to understand the original item and test development, scaling, and differential item functioning (DIF) evaluation processes.
+Assessment content specialists, EL specialists in the state assessment unit, and researchers from the University of Maryland participated in this development using items the state had recently received from a contractor that appeared to have features they believed would pose barriers for ELLs.
 The objective for this project was to develop the adapted items in such a way that neither the target content nor the complexity level of the standard items would be changed.
-Using the standard items as a starting point, eventually 201 adapted item versions in four subject areas (language arts, math, science, and social studies), for six grade levels (3rd-8th grades) were completed, or about 9 items per subject/grade.
+Using the standard items as a starting point, eventually 201 adapted item versions in four subject areas (language arts, math, science, and social studies), for six grade levels (third to eighth grades) were completed, or about nine items per subject/grade.

-Item Development.
-The adapted item development was a multi-step process.
+Item development.
+The adapted item development was a multistep process.
 Initially, a two-way training session in the State Department of Education was convened.
 Researchers presented an overview of the item adaptation methods and training materials to guide the process, and state staff explained the constraints and approach they took to develop items as per their regulations.
 Then staff and researchers worked together on a set of items in each of the four content areas to consider what changes might be made that would not alter the intended constructs of the standard items and would fit within the state's guidelines.